darksylinc/context_translate/README.md

 context_translate is a versatile, open-source command-line interface (CLI) tool designed to streamline the translation process for dialogue, subtitles, and other text-based content.
 By leveraging advanced AI models, context_translate provides context-aware localizations, ensuring accurate and natural-sounding translations, especially for languages with unique structures like Japanese.

 > [!WARNING]
 > context_translate is in early alpha stage.
-We are not providing binaries out of the box yet.

 # What does it do?